 - Storybots – My kids LOVE these videos!
 They are great for older children and reinforcing letter names and words that start with that letter.
 They have a great ABC app and tons of other great learning videos.

 *Consonants with More Than One Sound Flashcards

 I originally included these flashcards in my blog #7-Unlock the Final Stages of Reading with Advanced Phonemic Awareness, but I thought it would be helpful to include them here as well in case your child was ready earlier.
 I find that the best time to talk to children about consonants that make other sounds is when they are curious or when they make a mistake.
 For example, if you ask your child what sound the letter c makes, and they say /s/ as in “circus” instead of the common sound of /k/ as in “cat”, you can say, “Yes, the letter c can make the /s/ sound as in circus, but usually it will make the /k/ sound as in cat.
 That’s why we call it a copycat letter.
 It actually doesn’t make its own sound but either borrows the /k/ sound or the /s/ sound.”
-Click here for a free digital download of my Consonants with Other Sounds Flashcards.
+Click here to visit my teachers pay teachers store for this resource and more.